rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 To create a new keyspace :

   - Go to Cassandra tab
-  - Provide the name of the keyspace, in the Keyspace Name box (eg `greenspace_keyspace`).
-It should start with your namespace.
+  - Provide the name of the keyspace name, in the corresponding text field (eg `greenspace_keyspace`).
+Be sure to prefix it with your namespace.
-  - Choose the strategy (eg `SimpleStrategy`) and define the replication factor (eg `1`)
+  - Choose a replication strategy (e.g. `SimpleStrategy`) and define the replication factor (e.g. `1`)

 ![streamly-create-keyspace][streamly-create-keyspace]

   - Click on Create Keyspace button

-The keyspace appears in the list of existing keyspaces:
+The newly created keyspace should appear in the list of existing keyspaces on the right side of the screen:

 ![streamly-list-keyspace][streamly-list-keyspace]

 ### 5. Get your access and secret keys
   - Click on the Profile icon
-  - Look at Access Keys Management section
+  - Open the Access Keys Management section and copy your access and secret keys

 ![streamly-list-apikeys][streamly-list-apikeys]

 In this example : access key is `ci00jji37jfhq8q` and secret key is `r30qwridiw8qkxj`.
-Access and secret keys authenticate users on Streamly services (Kafka, Mqtt, Cassandra, Elasticsearch,...).
+Access and secret keys authenticate users on Streamly services (Kafka, Mqtt, Cassandra, Elasticsearch,etc.).

 ### 6. Update your configuration file
 Open `spark.properties` file and edit as appropriate.